Malindi Airport

+Malindi International Airport (IATA: MYD, ICAO: HKML) is an airport in Kenya.
+It serves the coastal towns of Malindi, Watamu, Mambrui, and the greater northern coast tourism circuit.

 Location

 It is located west of the central business district of the town of Malindi, in Kilifi County, in southeastern Kenya, at the Indian Ocean coast.
 This is about 132 km, by road and about 104.5 km, by air, northeast of Moi International Airport, the nearest international airport.
 It is approximately 485 km, by road and approximately 411 km, by air, southeast of Jomo Kenyatta International Airport, the largest airport in Kenya.
 The coordinates of Malindi Airport are 03°12'54.0"S, 40°06'00.0"E (Latitude:-3.2150; Longitude:40.1000).

 Overview

 The airport is a medium-sized airport that serves the town of Malindi and is situated at an average elevation of 80 ft above sea level.
-The airport has two bitumen runways: Runway 17/35 measures 4600 ft long and is 98 ft wide, and Runway 8/26 measures 3549 ft and is 76 ft wide.
-The Kenyan government funded the updating and expansion of Malindi Airport terminal building, construction of a new control tower and rehabilitation of the runways.
-The upgrades were carried out by Dickways Construction, between 2011 and 2012 and cost KES:200 million (approx. USD2 million).
+The airport has two bitumen runways: Runway 17/35 measures 4600 ft long and is 98 ft wide, and Runway 08/26 measures 3549 ft and is 76 ft wide.
+The Kenyan government funded the updating and expansion of the Malindi Airport terminal building, construction of a new control tower and rehabilitation of the runways.
+The upgrades were carried out by Dickways Construction between 2011 and 2012, and cost KES:200 million (approx. USD2 million).
+The airport has immigration and customs facilities and is open for international operations daily from 06:00 to 18:30 local time.
+Expansion plans are underway to upgrade its infrastructure and support larger aircraft and more frequent international traffic.